 What is Compound Interest?

-The compound interest is the formula that calculates the amount of interest earned on trading or investing account where the amount earned is reinvested.
-The “compound” term is used because the investor will be reinvesting the earned amount.
+Compound interest is the formula calculating the interest earned on trading or investing accounts where the amount earned is reinvested.
+The “compound” term is used because the investor will reinvest the earned amount.

-One of the greatest tools you can utilize to build your wealth is compound interest.
+Compound interest is one of the most excellent tools you can utilize to build wealth.
 First of all, what exactly is compound interest?
-Normally, you would make a percentage return on it; this is known as simple interest.
+Usually, you would make a percentage return on it, known as simple interest.
 Compound interest is where you keep earning money on your principal balance and the money you made as simple interest.
-This means that your money will keep multiplying, and after a while, it will start to grow exponentially.
+This means that your money will keep multiplying, and it will start to grow exponentially after a while.

 C= P[(1+r)^n – 1]